Preparing to buy a house? Call us for a complimentary mortgage consultation.

 If you qualify for an ADFA first mortgage, you may also benefit from a second mortgage for down payment or closing costs.
 The down payment assistance ranges from $1,000 to $15,000 and comes in the form of a 10-year second mortgage with a rate that matches your ADFA first mortgage.

 Various online tools and calculators are available to help homebuyers estimate their monthly mortgage payments, determine affordability, and compare different loan options.
-These tools can assist borrowers in making informed decisions about their mortgage.
+These tools can assist borrowers in making informed decisions about their mortgages.

 Punch in your home loan amount and a new interest rate, and we’ll estimate your payoff date.